osl-incubator/growth-forge/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up `feedback-linker` for local development.
+Here’s how to set up `growth-plan-linker` for local development.

-1. Fork the `feedback-linker` repo on GitHub.
+1. Fork the `growth-plan-linker` repo on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/feedback-linker.git
+    $ git clone git@github.com:your_name_here/growth-plan-linker.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv feedback-linker $ cd feedback-linker/ $ python setup.py
+    $ mkvirtualenv growth-plan-linker $ cd growth-plan-linker/ $ python setup.py
     develop

 4. Create a branch for local development::